ministryofjustice/hmpps-e-surveillance-data/DATAGLOSSARY.md

 #### toy
 `BOOLEAN`

-An indication of whether this record is part of the selected minimal 'toy' dataset created for exploratory and development purposes.
+An indication of whether this record is part of the selected minimal 'toy' dataset created for exploratory and development purposes.

 Note that `toy` is indicated explicitly only in `pop_profile` records; toy `events` and `locations` are identifiable only through joining with `pop_profile`.